Touch piece: Good luck coins

 A "Black Saxpence" in Scots, is a sixpence, supposed by the credulous to be received from the devil, as a pledge of an engagement to be his, soul and body.
 It is always of a black colour, as not being legal currency; but it is said to possess this singular virtue, that the person who keeps it constantly in his pocket, how much soever he spend, will always find another sixpence beside it.

 A Devonian superstition is that carrying crooked coins is good luck and keeps the devil away.

 In an example of a modern lucky coin custom, a Canadian sports official secretly embedded a loonie (CAD $1 coin) in the ice of the hockey rink at the 2002 Winter Olympics.
 Both the Canadian men's and women's hockey teams went on to win gold medals.
 Canadians have gone on to hide coins in rinks in several subsequent international competitions, and in the foundations of the buildings for the 2010 Winter Olympics in Vancouver.
 The Royal Canadian Mint has produced a "lucky loonie" commemorative coin for each Winter Olympics since 2002.

 Bad luck coins

 In Ireland it is thought to be bad luck to give money away on a Monday.

 The 1932 silver yuan coin from China showed a junk, rays of sunshine and a flock of birds.
-These were seen as symbolising Japan (the rising sun symbol) and its fighter planes (the birds) invading China.
+These were seen as symbolising Japan (the rising sun) and its fighter planes (the birds) invading China.
 The coin was re-issued in 1933 without the sun or the birds.

-The Queen Victoria "Godless" florin (which omitted all the Queen's titles, including the customary Dei Gratia, by the grace of god) was regarded as bringing bad luck.
+The "Godless" florin featured a young Queen Victoria but omitted the customary inscriptions Dei Gratia (by the grace of god) as well as Fidei Defensor (defender of the faith), and was regarded as bringing bad luck.

 Finding money was bad luck in some cultures and the curse could only be removed by giving away the money.

-It is bad luck to have an empty pocket, for even a crooked coin keeps the devil away.
+It is considered bad luck to have an empty pocket, for even a "crooked coin" keeps the devil away.